How to Break Any Revenue Plateau in 6 Weeks: The Constraint Shock Method for $40K–$100K Operators

 Market Constraint Test

-By the end of week one, you have data on every possible constraint.
-Not guesses.
-Data.
+By the end of week one, you have data on every possible constraint—not guesses, but hard data.
+This single shift in week one alone saves roughly twelve weeks of wasted trial-and-error.

 Compression Tactic 2: Identify the Primary Revenue Constraint (Week 2)

 You have diagnostic data.
-Now you’re validating which constraint is actually causing the plateau.
-Not which one you want to fix.
-Which one is blocking revenue.
+Now you’re validating which constraint is actually causing the plateau—not the one you prefer to fix, but the one that is actually blocking revenue.

 Week 2 – Constraint validation